belarte/git-tutorial/sections/branching.md

 Deleting is again similar, you can delete a local branch with the `branch -d` command and delete a remote branch with the `push --delete` command.

+The following listing shows how to list and navigate between existing branches:

 ```shell
 git branch                              # List all local branches
 git branch -v                           # List all local branches, specifying last commit hash and message for each branch